jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 ---
-title: "pico22/pwn: Buffer overflow 0/1"
+title: "pico22/pwn: Buffer overflow series"
 date: 2022-06-06 12:16:08
 tags:
 - ctf
 - pico22
 - pwn
 description: "Learn how to exploit vulnerable C functions to break the program, eventually controlling the flow of code execution!
-This is a writeup for the picoCTF 2022 binary/pwn challenges \"Buffer overflow 0/1\"."
+This is a writeup for the picoCTF 2022 binary/pwn series \"Buffer overflow\"."
-permalink: ctfs/pico22/pwn/buffer-overflow-0-1/
+permalink: ctfs/pico22/pwn/buffer-overflow-series/
 thumbnail: /asset/banner/banner-buffer-overflow.png
 ---